Stuart Forster explores Switzerland’s Jungfrau Region and gets in a real cliffhanger.

 See Interlaken Tourism for information about the town and nearby attractions.

-The My Switzerland website holds a wealth of information about transport, heritage plus things to see and do across the country.
+The My Switzerland website holds a wealth of information on Switzerland’s Jungfrau Region including transport, heritage plus things to see and do across the country.